pagevamp/copilot-client-home/README.md

-## This is the repository for Copilot custom apps.
+## Client Home App

-Note: For now each custom apps are defined by the individual folder.
-This may be changed to a monorepo structure in the near future.
+This is the client home app built with NextJS.